stephen-gloade/ecommerce-project/README.md

 # Wearables E-Commerce Project

 This repository contains the source code for a web-based e-commerce platform that specializes in wearable technology.
 This project was built to provide a user-friendly shopping experience for tech enthusiasts.
+It was not built to be responsive as it was not part of the project requirements.

 ## Project Overview